Proven-Paradox/shaper-system/Handbook.md

 ## Step 2-a: HP/MP
 After choosing your Attributes, you can determine your point stats.
-* **Max HP:** HP stands for hit points or health points (both work), and they are an abstract representation of a character’s health.
-While the character still has HP, they can still press on.
+* **Max HP:** HP stands for hit points or health points, and they are an abstract representation of a character’s health.
+While the character has HP, they can still press on.
 At character creation you gain fifteen plus your Strength times three plus your Toughness times three HP.
 [15 + (STR x 3) + (TGH x 3)] (See [Chapter 12](#chapter-12-health-injury-death-and-recovery) for a more thorough description of what HP represent.)
 * **Max MP:** MP stats for mental points or mana points.
 While some Abilities spend HP, most require you to spend MP to use them.
+What this represents can be very abstract; it could represent a pool of mana to draw power from, concentration and energy needed to perform a complex maneuver in a fight, or it can be as simple as tracking ammunition.
 You start with fifteen plus your Mind times three plus your Heart times three.
 [15 + (MND x 3) + (HRT x 3)]

 > Both XU-808 and Marona have to calculate their point stats now.
 For HP, their Strength is 0 and their Toughness is 3, so [15 + (0 * 3) + (3 * 3) = 24] is their starting HP.
 Mind 3 and Heart -1, so [15 + (3 * 3) + (3 * -1) = 21].